AntidoteDB/AntidoteDB-documentation/deployment/kubernetes/README.md

 	- A container with the **image** of an antidote release.
 	- Open some **ports** that are needed from the antidote image internally (which means inside the kubernetes cluster they will then be accessible).
 	- Some **resources** that the pod may use.
 Make sure to give the pod access to enough resources, so antidote may work properly.
 	- A **startupProbe**.
 The one specified in the [example](example_yaml_templates/statefulSet.yaml) checks wether the port at antidote-pb is opened for tcp or not.
-For the probe to be successful the port has to be opened for two consecutive calls.
-After 60 failures the pod will be marked as not ready and the probe will not be continued.
+For the probe to be successful, the port has to be opened for two consecutive calls.
+After 60 failures the pod will be marked as 'not ready' and the probe will not be continued.
 	- Some **env** variables.
 In the [example](example_yaml_templates/statefulSet.yaml) the NODE_NAME is set to "antidote@$(POD_IP)".
-That will allow the creation of an antidote data center, as it allows for cluster internal communication between antidote instances (Note that each pod can be reached through its ip inside the cluster).
+That will allow the creation of an antidote data center, as it allows for cluster internal communication between antidote instances (Note that each pod can be reached through its ip, but only inside the cluster).
 	- Some **volumeMounts** for data.
 In the [example](example_yaml_templates/statefulSet.yaml) the **mountPath** is specified as "/antidote-data" which is the same as in the produced antidote docker images from [docker-antidote](https://github.com/AntidoteDB/docker-antidote).

 #### VolumeClaimTemplates